 A healthcare provider will watch your vital signs, like your heart rate and blood pressure, during the procedure.

 Your doctor will do an echocardiogram of the heart.
-This is a painless imaging test.
+This is a painless non-invasive imaging test that uses ultrasound waves to create an image of the inside of your body.
 It’s done to view the structure of your heart, and the fluid around the heart.
 This helps the doctor find the best place to insert the needle.

 The doctor will put a local anesthetic on the needle insertion site, below the breastbone.